8 MIN READ

 At first, you were inclined to leave the situation alone, in the hope that it would run its course naturally.
 But now your two team members aren't talking to one another, and you fear that the situation will hinder your project's success if you don't take action.

-Modern workplaces are complex and comprise people from diverse backgrounds who have different opinions, values and expectations.
-Add that to the growing need for employees to achieve more with less, and it's not surprising that workplace conflicts sometimes arise.
+Modern workplaces are complex, and comprise people from diverse backgrounds who have different opinions, values and expectations.
+Add that to the growing need for employees to achieve more with less, and it's not surprising that workplace conflicts can arise.

 What Is Mediation?